elabftw/elabdoc/doc/user-guide.rst

      - Abcam
      - +4°C

+If you wish to include tags during the import, specify a column "tags" that will contain the tags separated by a "|" character.
+You can also have a "metadata" column containing JSON.

 Once you are satisfied with the file, export it as a **.csv** (in File > Save as...).
 Make a copy of only the first 3 rows and export that too as csv, this will be our test file.

 2. Importing the file